 Humans have always had customs and laws governing our behaviour towards one another.
 Often these were framed as religious or cultural commandments and were intended to maintain order and entrench the hierarchy of society.
 Famous documented examples of codes of conduct go back thousands of years from the Code of Hammurabi in Mesopotamia, to the Cyrus Cylinder in Persia, to the Edicts of Ashoka in India, to the rights of ancient Roman citizens, and the Magna Carta in England.
 These often referred to the rights of one group or another and didn’t extend fully to women, non-citizens, slaves or lower classes.

-A more universal conception of human rights is a secular, egalitarian notion which reached widespread acceptance in the twentieth century.
+A more universal conception of human rights is a secular, egalitarian notion that reached widespread acceptance in the twentieth century.
 The signing of the Universal Declaration of Human Rights in 1945 was one of the more significant moments in human history.
-Despite some gendered language which reflected common usage at the time, the authors of the preamble and text lead by Eleanor Roosevelt make clear their intent:
+Despite some gendered language that reflected common usage at the time, the authors of the preamble and text led by Eleanor Roosevelt make clear their intent:

 “Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, colour, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.” - Article 2, The Universal Declaration of Human Rights

 Unfortunately, many countries, if not most who signed this declaration have not fulfilled the lofty ambitions of the declaration.
 Some have failed to fulfil almost any of its ideals.

 This seems partly the result of a number of general flaws in our sense of self and meaning.